qsnake/gpaw/doc/manual.rst

 * Text output from the program is dumped directly to standard output.

 The values of these parameters can be found in the text output file:
-``h2.txt``.
+:file:`h2.txt`.

-The calculator will try to make sensible choises for all parameters that the user does not specify.
+The calculator will try to make sensible choices for all parameters that the user does not specify.
 Specifying parameters can be done like this: